ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 ## 1.1 The learning process

->>>R1

 League of Legends is a challenging esports discipline.
 There are several reasons for that:

-* This is a team game where participants must interact effectively.
+* It is a team game where participants must interact effectively.

 * The cost of mistakes is very high because of the snowball effect.